-Davies, Donald H., B.Sc.
+Davles, Donald H., B.Sc.
 (Carleton), Ph.D.
 (Bristol), Professor of Chemistry

 Davis, Bernard E., B.S., Ph.D.
-(Massachusetts Institute of Technology), Associate Professor of Education
+(Massachusetts Institute of Technology), Associate Professor of Education (on leave 1984-85)

 Davis, Stephen A., B.A.
 (New Brunswick), M.A.
-(Memorial), Assistant Professor of Anthropology
+(Memorial), Assistant Professor and Chairperson of the Department of Anthropology